alexlance/userd/README.md

 Or take a fine-grained approach by using eg hostnames, or IP addresses.

 The level of granularity is up to you.
-We use AWS Instance Profile names across hundreds of servers for fine-grained access.
+We use AWS Instance Profile names across hundreds of servers for medium-fine-grained access.
 This works well when a particular application is spread across multiple servers, that all have the same Instance Profile name.

-# User definition format
+### User definition format

 The git repository that contains all the user accounts, should comprise of multiple JSON files.
 One JSON file per user.
 Each JSON file should have the